Mvalentino92/Math_4_Glory/README.md

 # Numerical_Math_Functions
-Some of the functions I wrote in the various languages I use for computational mathematics.

 The large majority of the functions are comprised in the single Julia file MyMath.jl.
 I decided to make this file in order to accomodate my needs while using Julia.